 - Changes to natural stream flows through removal of water for irrigation.

-- Predation on eggs by foxes.
+- Predation on eggs by foxes, goannas and feral pigs.

 A targeted strategy for managing this species has been developed under the Saving Our Species program; click here